halas77/halas77/README.md

 When I'm not coding, I dedicate my time to spiritual growth and reflection.
 I believe that nurturing the mind and soul is as important as developing technical skills.
 This balance helps me stay grounded and inspired in both my personal and professional life.

 ## 📫 Connect with Me
 I am always open to meaningful conversations, collaborations, or any inquiries you might have.
-Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/dawit-mellese/)or email me at [dawitm777@gmail.com](mailto:dawitm777@gmail.com).
+Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/dawit-mellese/) or email me at [dawitm777@gmail.com](mailto:dawitm777@gmail.com).

 Thank you for visiting my profile.